gama-platform/Gama-Days-2022/_pages/openfora.md

 ## Elevator pitches - Wednesday, 14:00-14:45

-Users present their models on 1 slide in 3 minutes.
+Users present their models with 1 slide in 3 minutes.
 This Open Forum is dedicated to short presentations in an online format, similar to poster sessions as they are known from on-site conferences.

-The "elevator pitch" derives from the situation, where an employee accidentally meets the company's director at the ground floor, waiting for the elevator.
-The employee wants to pitch an idea to the company, and this is the unique chance to have the director's full attention.
-He needs to get his message across in exactly 3 minutes, which is the time until the elevator arrives and goes up to the top floor.
+Never heard about elevator pitches?
+Check out the [Wikipedia article](https://en.wikipedia.org/wiki/Elevator_pitch){:target="_blank"} for details.

 ## Meet the developers - Thursday, 14:00-14:45